Discrepancy Minimization in Input-Sparsity Time: Technical Overview

 \paragraph{Precomputing Gaussian Projections.} To overcome the $\sim n^2$ running time for computing the Gaussian projections for $\mathsf{g}$, we add a preprocessing phase (\textsc{Init} subroutine) to the \textsc{PartialColoring} iterative algorithm, which generates---in advance---a Gaussian matrix $\mathsf{G} \in \R^{n \times N}$ and stores the projection of \emph{every} column of $\mathsf{G}$ to the row space of $V$, denoted $\{g_{V_t}\}_{g\in \mathsf{G}}$.
 We also design a \textsc{Query} procedure, which outputs any desired output vector $g = (I - V_t^\top V_t)\mathsf{g}$ on-demand.
 Since we do not know apriori if the subspace $V_t$ will change (and which coordinates $e_i$ will be added to $V_t$), we use a ``Guess-and-Correct'' approach: We guess the batch Gaussian projections, and then in iteration $t$, we perform a \emph{low-rank} corrections via our update and query procedure in data structure.
 This idea is elaborated in more detail below.

 \paragraph{Lazy updates for the past rank-$1$ sequence.} Updating \emph{all} the projections $\wt{g}$ stored in the data structure would result in prohibitively expensive runtime.
 Instead, we use the idea of \emph{lazy updates}: We divide the columns of $\mathsf{G}$ into different batches, each batch having the size $K$.
 We also use a counter $\tau_u$ to denote which batch is being used currently, and initialize two counters $k_q$ and $k_u$ to record the times \textsc{Query} and \textsc{Update} were called, respectively.
 Every time we call \textsc{Query} or \textsc{Update}, we increment the counter by $1$.
-When either $k_q$ or $k_u$ reaches the threshold $K$, we \textsc{Restart} the process, and ``accumulate" the current updates as well as some clean-up operations for future iterations, adding to $P$ the vectors $w$ which are not present yet, and computes a new batch of $\wt{g}$'s for future use).
-This procedure runs in time $O(\Tmat(n, K, n))$, and contributes $\Tmat(n,k,n)$ time to the \textsc{Restart} procedure.
+When either $k_q$ or $k_u$ reaches the threshold $K$, we \textsc{Restart} the process, and ``accumulate" the current updates as well as some clean-up operations for future iterations, adding up the vectors which are not present yet, and computes a new batch of $\wt{g}$'s for future use).
+This procedure runs in time $O(\Tmat(n, K, n))$, and contributes $\Tmat(n, K,n)$ time to the \textsc{Restart} procedure.

 Now, Recall that at the beginning of the \textsc{PartialColoring} algorithm, when we initialize the data structure, we compute the first $K$ projections $\wt{g}_{1},\ldots ,\wt{g}_k$.
 Then we enter the iteration.
 Recall in \textsc{Init}, we generate a matrix $P$ which is defined to be $V^\top V$ for the input matrix $V$.
 And we pre-compute a batch of projections onto the row space of $V$. ($\wt{G} = P \cdot \mathsf{G}_{*, S}$, where $S = [K]$ at the beginning.)
 Besides, if there is some rows are added to $V$ during the running of the algorithm, we first find its factor that is vertical to the row space of $V$.
 Then we rescale this vector to unit and name it $w$.
 We maintain at most $K$ $w$'s.
 Then through the running of the algorithm, when we call the \textsc{Query}, we just simply select the corresponding row in $\wt{G}$, denoted as $\wt{g}$, and output the vector $g - \wt{g} - \sum_{i = 1}^{k_u} w_i w_i^\top g$.
 Recall that the number of $g$ we pre-computed and the number of $w$ we maintained are both limited to be less than $K$, when one of them reach the limit, we call the \textsc{Restart} procedure.
 When this condition happens, \textsc{Query} and \textsc{Update} will take $\Tmat(K,n,n)$.
-Thus by applying this \emph{lazy update} idea, we finally reach the subcubic running time.